MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 </TabItem>
 </Tabs>

 Enables or disables headless mode.
-See [headless mode](../how-to/display/headless.md) for more information.
+Setting this to `true` allows you to [display custom modals](../how-to/display/custom-modals.md).
 The default is `false`.

 ### `openDeeplink`